 The purpose of this resource is to provide a selection of recipes that feature Ontario-grown foods and cater to the needs and preferences of older adults living in the community.
 This resource highlights the nutritional qualities of Ontario-grown food, and why they are important for good health as we age.

 Organized by dish (beverages, breakfast, snacks, salads, soups/stews, sides, mains, and desserts), there are over 50 recipes to choose from!

 View the full electronic version of the Recipe Resource for Healthy Aging.

 View individual recipes.

 Would you like a hard copy?

-Hard copies are available on a cost-recovery basis for printing ($25 + shipping).
+Hard copies are available on a cost-recovery basis for printing ($31.00 inclusive of shipping in Canada).
 If you would like to order a hard copy, please complete the online order form.

 Recipe Resource for Healthy Aging: Learn how Ontario agriculture can promote health for older adults. © Alison M. Duncan, Ph.D., R.D., Hilary A. Dunn, M.Sc., Emily S. Iler, M.Sc., Kayla K. Miraglia, M.Sc., 2016.
 Department of Human Health and Nutritional Sciences, University of Guelph, Guelph, Ontario.

 This project is supported by Agri-Food and Rural Link, the hub for knowledge translation and transfer for the OMAFRA-University of Guelph Partnership.

 To view the reference list for the Recipe Resource, please click here.